icerpc/icerpc-docs/pages/docs/slice/encoding/primitive-types-slice2.md

 An `int16`, `int32`, or `int64` is encoded on 2, 4, resp.
 8 bytes using two's complement representation.

 {% callout type="information" %}
-Two's complement is the native representation for signed integers in all modern programming languages and CPUs.
+Two's complement is the native representation for signed integers with all modern CPUs.
 {% /callout %}

 ## Floating-point number